romainl/vim-qf/README.md

 * set `nobuflisted`
 * Ack.vim-inspired mappings
 * wrapping `:cnext`, `:cprevious`, `:lnext`, `:lprevious`
-* jump to and from the quickfix window with a single mapping
+* jump to and from the location/quickfix window with a single mapping
 * filter/restore the location/quickfix list
 * perform commands on each line in the list
 * perform commands on each file in the list
-* automatically open the quickfix/location window after `:make`, `:grep`, `:lvimgrep` and friends if there are valid errors/locations
+* automatically open the location/quickfix window after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
-* quit Vim if the last window is a quickfix window
+* quit Vim if the last window is a location/quickfix window

 ## Options